What to do When Your Child Refuses to Visit the Other Parent

-All of these things need to be done on a regular basis, not just one time.
+All of these things need to be done regularly, not just one time.
 Your behavior and actions have more of an effect on your children than you may know.

-As the parent who is experiences their child not wanting to come over, it’s important to put your own feelings aside and figure out why they don't want to visit.
+As the parent who is experiencing their child not wanting to come over, it’s important to put your feelings aside and figure out why they don't want to visit.
 Your priority is to make sure that your child is as comfortable as possible at your residence.

 Keep up with what is going on in their lives and ask them about it.
 Spend one-on-one time with them doing what they like to do.